GUIDE 2024

 A citation tells the readers where the information came from.
 In your writing, you cite or refer to the source of information.

-A reference gives the readers details about the source so that they understand what kind of source it is and could find the source themselves if necessary.
+A reference gives the readers details about the source so that they understand what kind of source it is and can find the source themselves if necessary.
 The references are typically listed at the end of the document.

 2. What formatting and referencing styles have you used most frequently?